RomanGL/OWArcadeToday-iOS/README.md

 Be sure you will enjoy the app!

 #### See more
-Overwatch Arcade Today for UWP (WIndows Universal Platform): https://github.com/RomanGL/OWArcadeToday-UWP
+Overwatch Arcade Today for UWP (Universal Windows Platform): https://github.com/RomanGL/OWArcadeToday-UWP